 Analysis / Bias

-In review, KPI uses strong emotional language in their headlines such as “19 U.S. Senators promoting tyranny”.
-The Kansas Policy Institute utilizes credible right-center biased sources such as the Washington Times and Wall Street Journal, however they also utilize factually mixed sources such as the Daily Signal.
-Most articles on the website favor right wing causes such as endorsement of private/charter schools over public, lower taxes and government spending as well as receiving funding and endorsement by those who do not support the consensus of science regarding climate change.
+In review, KPI uses strong emotional language in its headlines such as “19 U.S. Senators promoting tyranny”.
+The Kansas Policy Institute utilizes credible right-center biased sources such as the Washington Times and Wall Street Journal, however, they also utilize factually mixed sources such as the Daily Signal.
+Most articles on the website favor right-leaning causes such as endorsement of private/charter schools over public, lower taxes and government spending as well as receiving funding and endorsement by those who do not support the consensus of science regarding climate change.

 Overall, we rate Kansas Policy Institute Right biased based on story selection and policy issues that favor the right.
 We rate them Mixed for factual reporting based on the use of other Mixed factual sources, connections to known groups that do not recognize the consensus of science on climate change, and those that promote propaganda.
 (M. Huitsing 3/27/2018) Updated (7/12/2018)